BIO: Tim Coenraad was born in Brisbane (QLD) and began playing basketball as a junior with the Redlands basketball program.

 2021/22

-Illawarra finished the season in second place (19-9), before suffering another disappointing exit in the semifinals, this time by by cross-town rivals, Sydney.
-Reath (15.6 points, 7.1 rebounds and 1.5 blocks) collected the Hawks MVP award at the end of the season while Antonius Cleveland (14.2 points, 6.4 rebounds, 2.1 assists, 1.8 steals, and 1.1 blocks) was awarded the Damian Martin Trophy for Defensive Player of the Year and also named to the All-NBL First Team.
+Illawarra finished the regular season in second place with a 19-9 record, securing a strong playoff position.
+Duop Reath (15.6 points, 7.1 rebounds, and 1.5 blocks) was named the team’s MVP, while Antonius Cleveland (14.2 points, 6.4 rebounds, 2.1 assists, 1.8 steals, and 1.1 blocks) won the Damian Martin Trophy for Defensive Player of the Year and was named to the All-NBL First Team.
+However, the Hawks’ season ended in disappointment as they were eliminated in the semifinals by cross-town rivals, the Sydney Kings.

 2022/23

-Illawarra (3-25) would finish the year with the worst record in club history.
-Tyler Harvey (18.9 points, 2.3 rebounds, 1.9 assists, and 1.5 steals) led the team in scoring, Sam Froling (14 points, 8 rebounds, and 2.4 assists) won the Hawk’s MVP award, while Coenraad appeared in 24 games and averaged 2.8 points, 1.9 rebounds, and 0.4 assists for the season.
-After 14 seasons, all played with the Illawarra Hawks, Coenraad retired after last game of the season in 2023 against the Tasmania JackJumpers.
-The game would be his 373rd and final game.
+Illawarra finished the season with a 3–25 record, the worst in the club’s history.
+Tyler Harvey led the team in scoring, averaging 18.9 points, 2.3 rebounds, 1.9 assists, and 1.5 steals.
+Sam Froling (14 points, 8 rebounds, and 2.4 assists) earned the team’s MVP award, cementing his place as a key figure in the Hawks’ future.
+Tim Coenraad appeared in 24 games, averaging 2.8 points, 1.9 rebounds, and 0.4 assists.
+Following the final game of the season against the Tasmania JackJumpers, Coenraad announced his retirement after 14 seasons, all with the Illawarra Hawks.
+The game marked his 373rd and final NBL appearance.

-Coenraad retired as one of the league’s most consistent sharpshooters.
-Over his career finishing just shy of a remarkable 40% all-time from the three-point line.
-His 373 games for Illawarra ranks third most in club history behind Glen Saville (527) and Mat Campbell (524).
+Coenraad retired as one of the league’s most reliable sharpshooters, finishing his career with an impressive near-40% accuracy from three-point range.
+His 373 games for Illawarra rank third in club history, behind only Glen Saville (527) and Mat Campbell (524).

 Tim Coenraad played fourteen seasons in the NBL, playing for both the Wollongong Hawks and the Illawarra Hawks.
 He averaged 7.4 points, 3.2 rebounds, and 1.1 assists in 371 NBL games.